ICLC-10/Zotero/README.md

 ## Changes

+- unreleased
+  - editors' given names are not initialized

 - v0.0.1 - 2023-01-21
   - given names are not initialized
   - in the bibliography, "et. al." is only used after 21 authors (currently still after 3 for editors)